Bucks County Rape Defense Lawyer

-Penalties for Rape in Pennsylvania and New Jersey
+Penalties for Rape in Pennsylvania

 Pennsylvania grades crimes as misdemeanors and felonies.
 New Jersey uses the less familiar but equivalent system of DP (Disorderly Persons) offenses and indictable crimes.
 While the language used is slightly different, both states classify many sex crimes as felony or indictable crimes, putting them in the most serious and most harshly penalized legal category.